What is TCIA?

 - TCIA also encourages the creation of Data Analysis Centers (DACs) which provide additional capabilities for visualizing or analyzing TCIA data by connecting to our TCIA Programmatic Interface (REST API) or by mirroring our Collections.

-To enhance the value of TCIA’s primary data collections we also encourage the research community to publish their analysis results.
+To enhance the value of TCIA’s collections we also encourage the research community to publish their analysis results.
 Potential analyses could include tumor segmentations, radiomics features, derived/reprocessed images, and radiologist assessments.
 You can view the analyses published by other TCIA users in our Analysis Results directory.

 Use the tabs below for more information: